-driver and signaller shall apply non-harmonised rules.
+the driver shall assume that the level crossing is not protected and apply Rule 7 of Appendix B.

 MANAGING A BALISE READ ERROR

 A balise read error occurs and the brakes are triggered by the ETCS on-board (the train is not tripped).